-This bill would add video communications, telephone communications, email communications, and synchronous text or chat conferencing to the definition of telehealth.
+This bill would add video communications, telephone communications, email communications, and synchronous text or chat conferencing communications and telephone communications to the definition of telehealth.
 The bill would also provide that the required prior consent for telehealth services may be digital as well as oral or written.